Scanning Stamps & Re-entries

 Return to Index Return to Listings Page

 I am often asked the settings I use when scanning stamps and re-entries for my website.
-I use a Canon CanoScan 9950F scanner with its ScanGear CS software.
-To save time later, I now scan from within Photoshop Elements 10, using the 'Import ...
-Canoscan 9950F' Twain plug-in.
-For single stamps, or even blocks, I set my 'paper size' to 4" X 6" (about the size of a postcard).
+I now use an Epson Artisan 835 Photo scanner with VueScan Pro software.
+I set my 'paper size' to 4" X 6" (about the size of a postcard).
 This way, you are not scanning a full size 8 1/2" by 11" sheet, which is a complete waste of your time.
 For most purposes I scan at at least 1200 dpi at actual size (100%).
-I always do a Pre-Scan first (or a Preview, as seen here in the software I use, or Overview as with some scanner software), after which I crop the image fairly closely.
-If the pre-scan image is crooked, leave a little more space around the image when cropping to allow for straightening later.
-My Preview scan is set in my Preferences for 300dpi, and this is why the image below looks blurry.
+I always do a Preview scan first, after which I crop the image fairly closely.
+If the Preview scan image is crooked, leave more space around the image when cropping to allow for straightening later.
+My Preview scan is set in my Preferences for 75dpi, which is fast, and this is why the image below looks blurry.
 Since this is strictly for 'composing' the scan and cropping, it doesn't matter that this image is blurry...the final scan will be fine.
-Once I have chosen my settings and cropped the image the way I want it, I am ready to click Scan.
-(See my screenshot below.)
+Once I have done a rough cropping, I then click SCAN.
+When the scan is finished, VueScan Pro automatically opens it in my Mac’s Preview software, where I can immediately tell if the scan is satisfactory.
+I then open the images in Photoshop Elements 15 (or whatever version is the latest).
+Using Photoshop Elements, I then straighten the scan.
+Once straightened, I then crop the image further and allow just a little even border around the edges.
+(The illustration below is from my old setup and software, but most scanning software is very similar.)

-Once the scan is complete, an automatic link opens the scan for me in Photoshop Elements 10.0 (available for both Macintosh & PC) where I can do any number of things to the image.
-(The very first thing you should do, though, is to SAVE your image.
-I find jpgs are best and easiest to work with.)
-Having saved the image, this is where I often apply the Auto Contrast filter to brighten up the image colour a little.
-Then I resize the image for my webpages (usually 12" wide - for eBay you could choose 4” or 6” to give good, clear photos) and reduce the resolution to 72 dpi.
+Having saved the image, this is where I often apply the Auto Contrast filter to brighten up the image colour a little, and then I apply the Sharpen filter to bring out fine details.
+(If the colour is still ‘off’ then I usually try some of the other filters available in Photoshop Elements to bring the colour closer to that of the actual stamp.
+Red stamps are particularly tricky, often ending up with somewhat of a bluish cast to them.)
+Then I resize the image for my web pages (now 15" wide - for eBay you could choose 4” or 6” to give good, clear photos) and reduce the resolution to 72 dpi.
 (This is why my images may look great on the screen, but if you've ever saved one and tried to print it, it looks very pixelated/blurry.)
-Finally, I use Photoshop Elements 10.0's 'Save for Web...' feature, which further reduces the size of the file for much faster loading on my site.
-For example, it usually reduces a file of around 900K to a mere 30-60K, without any really noticeable deterioration in the appearance on screen.
+Finally, I use Photoshop Elements 15's 'Save for Web...' feature, which further reduces the size of the file for much faster loading on my site.
+For example, it usually reduces a file of around 1200K to 250K, without any really noticeable deterioration in the appearance on screen, enabling the image to load very much faster on your screens than if I had used the full resolution scan, but it still looks great.
 All of this is done to a copy of the scan, so I can easily go back to the high-resolution original and crop out areas I want to show in extreme close-up views.
-This is how I show only the corner numeral box, or parts of the lettering, etc. Just remember to always keep an untouched copy of the original scan, so you can always go back to it whenever you need to.
+This is how I show only the corner numeral box, or parts of the lettering, etc. (Recently I have been using a separate computer microscope for close-up work.)
+Just remember to always keep an untouched copy of the original scan, so you can always go back to it whenever you need to.
 With the huge hard drives in computers nowadays, this is not a problem.

 Of course, the software you use is likely different, but the settings are pretty well universal.
-The image you see above is the Preview screen of ScanGear GS before I actually do the final scan of the stamp, and the settings are on the right.
+The image you see above is the Preview screen of my old ScanGear GS software before I actually do the final scan of the stamp, and the settings are on the right.
 Notice that I have cropped the image fairly closely.
 If the preview shows the stamp to be a little tilted or twisted, I leave a little more space around it which allows me room to straighten the final scan if it's a little off.
 I also prefer a black background to white.
-I believe a white background throws off the colour balance when doing any adjustments.
+I believe a white background throws off the colour balance when doing any adjustments and I think the images on my web pages look so much better on a black background.

 You may have different methods than what I have described here, but this works for me.
 The thing is, when working with digital images, you can play around and experiment as much as you like to get the kinds of results you are after.
 The only thing it takes is time.
 However, if you do tend to try a lot of things, you might want to take notes, so you don't arrive at that perfect image and not know how to repeat it.
 This was also learned the hard way! ;)